Physical, mental, and emotional health are intertwined and interconnected. And yet, too often they are treated separately.

 What is behavioral health?

-Behavioral health is the practice of promoting behaviors that contribute to mental and emotional well-being.
-Many people also expand it to the practice of helping people overcome substance abuse and addictions.
+Behavioral health is the practice of promoting behaviors and addressing the cognitive and emotional factors that contribute to mental and emotional well-being.
+Many people also expand the definition to include the practice of helping people overcome substance abuse and addictions.

-If, however, patients can get help for behavioral health issues within the trusted confines of a primary care relationship, outcomes improve for the following reasons:
+However, if a patient can get help for their behavioral health issues within the trusted confines of a primary care relationship, their outcomes will improve for the following reasons:

-Practicing whole person care that addresses physical, mental, and social health allows providers to better treat interconnected issues either alongside or in partnership with behavioral health experts.
+Providers are better able to treat interconnected issues alongside or in partnership with behavioral health experts.

-Getting help for behavioral health issues will allow patients to more effectively shift their focus towards making positive changes that will impact their long-term health.
+Patients can shift their focus towards making positive changes that will impact their long-term health and well-being.

 How Vera integrates behavioral health into the APC model

-Safety and trust: Relationships built on empathy and trust create the safety necessary for patients to ask for help with a behavioral health issue when they are in a place to do that.
+Safety and trust: Relationships built on trust create the safe environment necessary for patients to request help with behavioral health issues.

-This approach not only provides patients with the care they need at the moment but with long-term support that takes into consideration every aspect of their health: the physical, the mental, and the social.
+This holistic approach not only provides patients with the care they need at the moment but also with long-term support that takes into consideration every aspect of their physical, mental, and social health.

 Editor's Note: This is an updated version of the original post published on May 28, 2020.